oschl-git/jecna-wa-certificates/answers/ADFo.md

     **True**

-- Forms are made up of types.
-True or False?
+- Forms are made up of types?

 	**False**

 - When you submit a page, the Application Express engine is running which of the following?

     **Accept Page.**

+-  When you request a page using a URL, the Application Express engine is running which of the following?

+	**Show Page.**

 - In Application Builder, a branch is an instruction to go to a specific page, procedure, or URL?